stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/records/add-record.md

 When you add records from the menu `Add with import`, the mandatory parameters appear in red in the table.

-## Receive record from another group
+## Receive record from another team
-When you received records transferred from another group, a notification appears into the left panel of your `Group homepage`.
+When you received records transferred from another team, a notification appears into the left panel of your `Team homepage`.
 All the records received are listed:
 1. Click `Recover` to add the record into your inventory.
 2. Select the Inventory where you want to store the received record.